Rūḥ: As interpreted to refer to the Archangel Gabriel

 It is narrated in hadith that the angel Gabriel accompanied Muhammad during the Mi'raj, an ascension to the heavens in which Muhammad is said to have met other messengers of God and was instructed about the manner of Islamic prayer.
 It is also held by Muslims that the angel Gabriel descends to Earth on the night of Laylat al-Qadr, a night in the last ten days of the holy month of Ramadan, which is said to be the night on which the Qurʼan was first revealed.

-The Arabic phrase al-Qudus (القدس) translates into English as 'Holiness' or 'Sanctity'. al-Quddūs, 'the All-Holy', is one of the 99 Names of God in Islam.
+The Arabic phrase al-Qudus (القدس) translates into English as 'Holiness' or 'Sanctity'.
+Not to be confused with al-Quddūs, 'the All-Holy', that is one of the 99 Names of God in Islam.

 As soul

 A visual rendition of the Islamic model of the soul showing the position of "ruh" relative to other concepts based on a consensus of 18 surveyed academic and religious experts.

 God is believed to endow humans with rūḥ (رُوح) and nafs (نَفْس), (i.e. ego or psyche).
 The rūḥ "drives" the nafs, which comprises temporal desires and sensory perceptions.
 The nafs can assume control of the body if the rūḥ surrenders to bodily urges.
 The nafs is subject to bodily desire within the sadr ('the chest'), whereas the rūḥ is a person's immaterial essence, beyond the emotions and instincts shared by humans and other animals; rūḥ makes the body alive.
 In some accounts, some arwāḥ ('spirits') dwell in the seventh heaven.
 Unlike the angels, they are supposed to eat and drink.
 An angel called ar-Rūḥ ('the Spirit') is responsible for them.

 Muslim authors, like Ghazali, Ibn Qayyim and Suyuti wrote in more detail about the life of ghosts.
 Ibn Qayyim and Suyuti assert, when a soul desires to turn back to earth long enough, it is gradually released from restrictions of Barzakh and able to move freely.
 Each spirit experiences afterlife in accordance with their deeds and convictions in the earthly life.
 Evil souls will find the afterlife painful by receiving punishment, and imprisoned until God allows them to interact with other souls.
 However, good souls are not restricted.
 They are free to come visit other souls and even come down to lower regions.
 The higher planes are considered to be broader than the lower ones, the lowest being the most narrow.
 The spiritual space is not thought as spatial, but reflects the capacity of the spirit.
 The more pure the spirit gets, the more it is able to interact with other souls and thus reaches a broader degree of freedom.